k5iogura/EdgeTPU/README_Rock64.md

 ![](files/OpeningArmbian.png)

-## Installation of Requirement packages
+## Installation of Packages for Demo

 ### OpenCV with Python3.5
 Needs installation from source code reason why pip3 not providing comaptible opencv-phton.